-- Blue and Orange Morality: Two characters discuss Xenology midway through the book.
-One an engineer, another a business man.
+Blue and Orange Morality: Two characters discuss Xenology midway through the book.
+One an engineer (Pillman), another a business man (Noonan).
 It largely centers around classifying intelligence, and the closest humans can come up with a definition for it is "displays human reasoning".

-- Even Evil Has Standards: Subverted.
-In the first chapter Redrick states that no one stalker (including Smug Snake Burbridge 'The Vulture') will never bring "witches jelly" out from Zone (Other [read De-censored] translations call it "hell slime").
+Even Evil Has Standards: Subverted.
+In the first chapter Redrick states that no stalker (including Smug Snake Burbridge 'The Vulture') will ever bring "witches jelly" out from Zone (other translations call it "hell slime").
 In the second chapter Redrick and Burbridge are doing exactly that.

-- Everything Trying to Kill You: "Alien" here means "mostly incompatible with Terran life".
+Everything Trying to Kill You: "Alien" here means "mostly incompatible with terrestrial life".
 Where to start?
-There's a heavy fog that turns your bones into jelly.
+There's a dense fog that turns your bones into jelly.
 A spider-web that gives you a heart attack hours after you've touched it.
-Spots where gravity is hundredfolds stronger than normal (in other words, step in and go splat on the floor)...
+Spots where gravity is hundred times stronger than normal (in other words, step in and go splat on the floor)...
 The "meat grinder" that... um... well, take a guess...
-The Zone is littered with the bodies of scavengers that serve as marks for where you shouldn't go.
+The Zone is littered with the bodies of scavengers that serve as markers for places where you really shouldn't go.

-- E.T.
-Gave Us Wi-Fi: Here, this trope is transferred into the future: Humanity makes considerable progress by studying and finding uses for the artifacts found in the Zone — even if scientists admit that they understand little about how and why these artifacts work, they have found out what they do and invented ways to put them to use.
+E.T.
+Gave Us Wi-Fi: Here, this trope is transferred into the future: Humanity makes considerable progress by studying and finding uses for the artifacts found in the Zone — even if scientists admit that they understand little about how and why these artifacts work, they have found out what some of them do and invented ways to put them to use.

 Come back with Swag, a miracle.
 Come back alive, success.
 Come back with a patrol bullet in your ass, good luck.
 Everything else, that's fate.